aziontech/azion-samples/templates/hello-world/README.md

 # Hello World

-Azion **Hello World** is a template that allows you to deploy edge functions integrated with Github Actions directly on the edge of the network.

-By using this template, you just need to create your edge function with an edge application, and the continuous deployment is done through GitHub Actions.
-It accelerates your workflows and guarantees keeping your project up to date.
+**Hello World** is a popular resource used to demonstrate the basic syntax and structure of a programming language or development environment.
+The Azion Hello World template deploys an edge application that prints the text "Hello, World!" in your browser and you can use it as a starting point to become familiar with Azion Edge Platform and edge computing capabilities.

+This repository is an example of the new GitHub repository created during the deployment.
+For a detailed step-by-step to deploy this template via Azion Real-Time Manager (RTM), check the [How to deploy the Hello World template](https://www.azion.com/en/documentation/products/guides/hello-world-template/) guide.

 ---

-## Getting the template
+## Usage Information

-To start using the **Hello World** template, proceed as follows:
+To start using this template, you need to:

 1. Access [Real-Time Manager (RTM)](https://manager.azion.com/).
     - If you don’t have an account yet, create a new one [by visiting the sign-up page](https://manager.azion.com/signup/).
 2. On the homepage, select the **Start with a template** option.
 3. Find the **Hello World** card and select it.
 4. Click the **Settings** tab to open the configuration form.

 ---

-## Setting up the template
+## Settings

-In the configuration form, you must provide the information to configure your new application, which will include the edge function.
-Fill in the presented fields.
+To successfully deploy this template, you must provide the information to configure your Azion application.
 Fields identified with an asterisk are mandatory.

 - **Application Name** *: the name of your edge application.
 It's used to identify and manage your application within Azion's platform.
   - Use a unique and easy-to-remember name.
 If the name has already been used, the platform returns an error message.